Battle of Arundel Island: Battle

 On 19 September, 11 tanks from all three defense battalions took part in the 27th Infantry Regiment's attack on the pocket of Japanese resistance on the Stima Peninsula.
 Using their 37 mm guns to fire into the jungle, they attacked northwards in two waves to provide mutual support.
 Defending Japanese troops attempted to swarm over the tanks to attach magnetic mines to them, but infantrymen operating alongside the tanks shot them down, while snipers were used to harass the Japanese antitank gunners and prevent them from firing on the tanks.

-Unable to receive supplies due to the interdiction of their sea lanes of communication by the US Navy, on 20–21 September, the Japanese evacuated Gizo and Arundel, withdrawing back to Kolombangara via barge.
+The US Navy cut off the Japanese supply line, so on 20–21 September the Japanese evacuated Gizo and Arundel, withdrawing back to Kolombangara via barge.
 In order to cover their withdrawal, the Japanese laid down an intense artillery bombardment from Kolombangara, which prevented the surrounding US troops from attacking the withdrawing troops; meanwhile, US gunners and mortarmen maintained their own bombardment on the withdrawing Japanese barges.
 Some Japanese who attempted to swim across to Kolombangara drowned in the attempt and were found washed up on the shore in the aftermath.